t2v/play2-auth/README.md

 Motivation
 ---------------------------------------

-### Existing Security trait
+### Play2.0's Existing Security trait

 The existing `Security` trait in Play2.0 API does not define an identifier that identifies a user.

-If you use an E-mail or a user ID as an identier, users can not invalidate the session if the session cookie is intercepted by someone else.
+If you use an E-mail or a user ID as an identier, users can not invalidate their session if the session cookie is intercepted.

 This module creates a unique SessionID using a secure random number generator.
-Even if the sessionId cookie leaks, users can invalidate the session by logging in again.
+Even if the sessionId cookie is intercepted, users can invalidate the session by logging in again.
 Your application can expire sessions after a set time limit.

 ### Flexiblity

-Since the `Security` trait in Play2.0 API returns `Action`, complicated action methods are nested too deep.
+Since the `Security` trait in Play2.0 API returns `Action`, complicated action methods wind up deeply nested.

-This module provides an interface that returns an [`Either[PlainResult, User]`](http://www.scala-lang.org/api/current/scala/Either.html) so, writing complicated action methods is easy.   `Either` is a wrapper similar to `Option`
+Play2.0-auth provides an interface that returns an [`Either[PlainResult, User]`](http://www.scala-lang.org/api/current/scala/Either.html)
+Writing complicated action methods is easy.   `Either` is a wrapper similar to `Option`

 Installation